 Spearheading a fundraiser or launching an annual event tied to your business is a great way to build philanthropy into your name and culture.
 To start, align yourself with an organization or cause of your choice and find out what they need—clothing, gifts, mentors, food, etc.

 Next, reach out to your contacts via email or social media and ask people to make donations to support the cause.
 If the charity is in need of cash donations, consider holding a raffle for a gift card or the latest tech gadget.
-Setting up donations online or through an app is a simple way to help drive people to a place where they can easily contribute.
+Setting up donations online through a crowd-funding site is a simple way to help drive people to a place where they can easily contribute.

 If you’re in the position to make a small monetary donation, consider donating a percentage of your profits for a specific time period.
 This could be a cause of your choice or involve your clients by choosing several different charities and letting them select the cause they’d like the donation to go to.
 Then, work with your chosen charity to help promote what you’re doing.